Retro (Regine Velasquez album)

-Retro is the eighth studio album of Filipino singer-actress Regine Velasquez, released in 1996 through PolyGram Records.
+Retro is the eighth studio album by Filipino singer-actress Regine Velasquez, released in 1996 through PolyGram Records.
 The album contains new arrangements of songs from the 1970s and 1980s such as Andy Gibb's "I Can't Help It", a duet with Remus Choy of Grasshopper, Melissa Manchester's "Through the Eyes of Love" and Foreigner's "I Want to Know What Love Is".
 Velasquez also did an acoustic version of Orleans's "Dance With Me" as a duet with her mother, Teresita Velasquez.
 Although most of the songs are remakes there are two songs ("Nothing Left for Me" and the lyrics to "Fly") with original content.